nanoporetech/fast-ctc-decode/README.md

 ## Credits

-The original beam search implementation was developed by [@usamec](https://github.com/usamec) for [deepnano-blitz](https://github.com/fmfi-compbio/deepnano-blitz).
+The original 1D beam search implementation was developed by [@usamec](https://github.com/usamec) for [deepnano-blitz](https://github.com/fmfi-compbio/deepnano-blitz).

+The 2D beam search is based on @jordisr and @ihh work in their [pair consensus decoding](https://doi.org/10.1101/2020.02.25.956771) paper.

 ### Licence and Copyright
 (c) 2019 Oxford Nanopore Technologies Ltd.